 Offer alternative communication options

 Although many older people use the internet to find businesses, they often feel digital marketing lacks a human element they want, especially since folks 50+ are likely adjusting to empty nests and potential loss of a spouse for the older members of this age group.
 As they approach or enter retirement, their human interactions similarly decline for many.
 Hence, many people in this age group prefer to speak with someone on the phone for customer service or complete their purchase in a brick-and-mortar location rather than online.
 Similarly, many prefer banking in person and seeing their doctor rather than using online options.

-A lot of businesses who want to switch to less expensive communication strategies, such as live chat and email and forcing consumers to use online banking and telemedicine.
+A lot of businesses want to switch to less expensive communication strategies, such as live chat and email, and force consumers to use online banking and telemedicine.
 These cost-saving strategies don’t work as well with seniors.
 Businesses marketing to seniors must maintain a well-trained customer service team to answer the phones and need to put their phone number front and center on social media pages and on their website.

-Email marketing is an effective strategy, but the older generation likely checks emails less frequently as they have fewer messages, especially after retirement.
+Email marketing is an effective strategy, but the older generation likely checks email less frequently as they have fewer messages, especially after retirement.
 And, even though most seniors (up to 96% have a smartphone) most aren’t into SMS texts.
 Hence, direct mail is more effective than online messaging platforms when marketing to seniors.